-The IP data from the first test area of the Rothof target show chargeability contrasts along the Grootfontein Shear Zone and its subparallel second order structures (Figure 18).
-Based on detailed data interpretation, drill targets will be defined in the next quarter.
+The IP data from the first test area of the Rothof target show chargeability contrasts along the Grootfontein Shear Zone and its subparallel second order structures (Figures 14).

-Figure 15: Result of the IP survey area at the Rothof Target: The Grootfontein Shear Zone is clearly marked with a zone of higher chargeability.
+Figure 14: Result of the IP survey area at the Rothof Target: The Grootfontein Shear Zone is clearly marked with a zone of higher chargeability.